 Here's an example:

-Let's say you have a website which starts out as a marketing tool for a new piece of software.
-The website will likely have a list of features, product descriptions and maybe even pricing structures.
-With Sanity, you could structure this in such a way that it populates a features and pricing page, while also populating the software itself with the same descriptions and pricing models for upgrade dashboard — this results in guaranteed consistency, business wide, by centralising your content to a single source.
+Let's say you have a website which starts out as a SaaS marketing platform.
+The website will likely have a list of features, product descriptions and pricing structures.
+With an old CMS you may have structured your content by website pages.
+While this may seem logical, you're limiting your content potential, since this structure only makes sense for that particular website.
+With a modern methodology using Sanity, you structure content so that it can be used for much more than just a website – for example, pricing could also be injected into the software itself for upgrade widgets, or product descriptions and USPs can be used for other digital marketing collateral such as email or digital signage — this results in guaranteed consistency, business-wide, by centralising your content to a single source.

 How flexible is Sanity CMS?